suisei-v/sbtlBot/README.md

 `cp config.sample.php config.php`

-Files functionality is not finished.
-It can just save text file you're sending him.
-To prevent errors create folder 'files' in root with 'w' permission for www-data:www-data (or just chmod 777).
+Create folder 'files' in root with 'w' permission for www-data:www-data (or just chmod 777).